 What is ACH Rating?

-Air changes per hour (ACH) are another means of measuring the effectiveness of an air purifier, and it is very much similar to the CADR ratings as they go hand in hand.
-The ACH rating tells you how many times in an hour an Air Purifier can clean in a room.
+Air changes per hour (ACH) are another means of measuring an air purifier’s effectiveness, and it is very much similar to the CADR ratings as they go hand in hand.
+The ACH rating tells you how many times an Air Purifier can clean a room in an hour.
 Standard ACH ratings you would see include 2X, 4X, 5X.
 An air purifier with an ACH rating of 5X would clean faster and better than one with an ACH rating of 2X or 4X.
-No particular ACH rating is best; it depends on what you need an Air Purifier for, which tells how fast you would need the air cleaned.
+No particular ACH rating is best; it depends on what you need an Air Purifier for, which tells how fast you need the air cleaned.

 Right Size of an Air Purifier

-After you have purchased your Air Purifier, it is likely for you to start contemplating on where you will put it.
+After you have purchased your Air Purifier, you will likely start contemplating where you will put it.
 The best location for you to put your Air Purifier should be where you spend most of your time.
-Take your instance; you spend most of your time in the Bedroom, especially night time, if you place your Air Purifier in your Parlour, it will be useless.
-If you happen to get a very portable Air Purifier, then it is best as you can move it from one room to another with ease.
-Also, try to place your air purifier in a point where the inflow and outflow of air won’t be obstructed.
+Take your instance; you spend most of your time in the Bedroom, especially at night time; if you place your Air Purifier in your Parlour, it will be useless.
+If you happen to get a very portable Air Purifier, it is best to move it from one room to another with ease.
+Also, try to place your air purifier at a point where the inflow and outflow of air won’t be obstructed.
 Putting it behind tables or cushions won’t be a good idea; endeavor to keep it in an open space and, if it can, mount it on the wall.

 Maintenance and Upkeep